-She envisioned National Grandparents Day as a family centered holiday with the purpose of honoring grandparents, giving grandparents an opportunity to show love to their children’s children, and to help children become aware of the strength, wisdom, and guidance the older generations can provide.
-Fun little fact, initially there was a typo in the grammatical publicizing of Grandparents Day, leaving out apostrophe to show the possessive form of the word.
+She envisioned National Grandparents Day as a family-centered holiday with the purpose of honoring grandparents, giving grandparents an opportunity to show love to their children’s children, and helping children become aware of the strength, wisdom, and guidance the older generations can provide.
+Fun little fact, initially there was a typo in the grammatical publicizing of Grandparents Day, leaving out apostrophes to show the possessive form of the word.
 But this oversight has served the holiday well as McQuade never intended for it to belong to just the grandparents.
 Instead, she saw it as a day to celebrate the whole family and the value all generations have in the family unit.

 So, this Sunday, take a moment to appreciate your grandparents whether living or deceased.
 Express your love and gratitude to them and let them know the value they hold to your family.
 Here are some simple yet meaningful ways to celebrate the day and make it special for the grandparent in your life:

 - Call your grandparent or better yet video chat with them via skype or FaceTime: Connecting with family that doesn’t live close to them is a great way to get your grandparent involved and help them feel more connected.

 - Send a handwritten letter or card expressing your love and gratitude: There is something about a hand-written card that really shows a person you care enough to take the time to sit and write them.

 - Cook a special family recipe together: There seems to always be at least one special or secret family recipe that’s passed down from generation to generation.
 Spend this time learning the story behind the recipe and learning how to prepare it for your own family.